nikrays/zapret2/docs/manual.en.md

 `/opt/zapret2/blockcheck2.sh | tee /tmp/blockcheck2.log`

 In the [win bundle](https://github.com/bol-van/zapret-win-bundle), you can use the cygwin prompt (`cygwin/cygwin-admin.cmd`).
 Aliases have already been created there to launch blockcheck from the first version of zapret, blockcheck2, winws, and winws2 with the standard Lua scripts already connected.
-This is convenient because you don't have to worry about file paths or repeatedly typing or pasting long strings of text—especially when dealing with national characters and spaces in paths, which can lead to confusion with character escaping and encodings.
+This is convenient because you don't have to worry about file paths or repeatedly typing or pasting long strings of text-especially when dealing with national characters and spaces in paths, which can lead to confusion with character escaping and encodings.

 Sequential testing of multiple domains is possible.
 To do this, specify them separated by spaces.